 If you had someone make an interest payment on your behalf, say as a gift or a work perk, you can still claim the deduction.

 If you’re married, can you still claim the deduction?

 Yes, but there’s a catch — you can’t double dip.
 So if both you and your spouse are eligible to claim a $2,500 deduction, you can’t both claim a deduction totaling $5,000.
 Whether you’re married or not, you can only claim a single deduction, totaling a maximum of $2,500.

 And no, you can’t trick the government by filing your taxes as “married, filing separately.”
 Remember the eligibility qualifications up top?
 You only qualify to claim your student loan interest deduction if your filing status is “single” or “married, filing jointly.”

-Can you still claim the deduction if you’ve refinanced your loans?
+Can you still claim the interest deduction if you’ve refinanced your loans?

 If you’ve already refinanced your student loans, not to worry.
 The interest you pay on a loan that was taken out solely to refinance a qualified student loan is treated the same as the original loan.

 An exception would be if you refinance a qualified student loan for more than your original loan, and you use the additional amount for any purpose other than qualified education expenses.
 In that case, you cannot deduct any interest paid on the refinanced loan.

 Remember these are all factors you should keep in mind at tax time, but should not be considered advice.
 Make sure to consult with a tax professional if you have questions!

 Ariha Setalvad <firstname.lastname@example.org> is a Credible staff writer.
 Follow us on Twitter at @Credible.